 Ultimately, this process allows you to lash with confidence and provide your clients with the best services!
 Find an eyelash extension training course near you with our handy guide to in-person courses.

 Across the entire country, lash babes have the opportunity to meet up with each other and learn all about eyelash extensions from our experts at The Lash Professional.
 You won’t want to miss out, so be sure to check out all of the in-person courses we offer and find the one that’s closest to you.
 We can’t wait to see you!

 |District of Columbia|

 Long story short: Yes, you do need a license to do eyelash extensions in most states!

 Start your lashing journey with The Lash Professional’s eyelash extension training program.

 This immersive, hands-on training provides you the skills and knowledge to apply lashes to anyone with confidence.
 Learn how to properly stock your professional eyelash extensions kit, how to clean eyelash extensions, how to care for lash extensions, and more!

 What are you waiting for?
 Join The Lash Professionals!
-Call The Lash Professional at 480-588-5160 to learn about their exclusive online eyelash training program!
+Contact us today to learn about their exclusive online eyelash training program!